-The following table shows, for the fiscal year ended September 30, 2006, compensation awarded to or paid to our directors who are not executive officers, which we refer to as our non-employee directors, for all services rendered to us during this period.
+The following table shows, for the fiscal year ended September 30, 2007, compensation awarded to or paid to our directors who are not executive officers, which we refer to as our non-employee directors, for all services rendered to us during this period.
 No compensation is paid to directors who are our executive officers for their service on the Board of Directors.
+No information has been provided with respect to our executive officers because our executive officers are employees of our Adviser or our Administrator and do not receive any direct compensation from us.
+We do not issue stock options and therefore have no information to report relating to stock option grants and exercises for our three highest paid executive officers.